Contact us following an injury or fatality due to inadequate or an absence of personal protective equipment (PPE) and make a claim today

 Call us on

-The Health and Safety at Work Act 1974 duty requires that an employer does everything that is “reasonably practicable” to safeguard their employees and those affected by their operations.
+The Health and Safety at Work Act 1974 duty requires that an employer does everything that is “reasonably practicable” to safeguard all their employees and anyone who could be affected by their operations.

-Employers must therefore assess the risks that are present in their workplace and act accordingly.
-This now includes making provision for employees against the risk of injury or infection, including the Coronavirus COVID-19.
+Therefore, employers must assess any risks present in their workplace and then act accordingly.
+This includes making provision for employees against the risk of injury or infection, including the coronavirus COVID-19.

-The general Government guidance for employers on coronavirus stresses that employers should make sure workplaces are clean and hygienic, promote regular and thorough handwashing, and promote good respiratory hygiene.
+The general Government guidance for employers on COVID-19 stresses that employers should ensure workplaces are:

 Download our personal injury brochure